 I received an email from Sudio Sweden last week for another review opportunity of their latest True Wireless Stereo earbuds, Sudio Tolv.
 It was exactly a year ago that they approached me to review the Sudio Niva.
 Since the review, my wife had been using the Niva regularly, and along the way she has rejected all other TWS earbuds that I reviewed.
-The Sudio Tolv retails at S$189, which is S$20 more than Sudio Niva (S$169).
-Both true-wireless earphones are available at a 15% discount when you purchase from the Sudio Singapore website with the promo code “musicphotolife15“.
+The Sudio Tolv retails at S$149, available at a 15% discount when you purchase from the Sudio Singapore website with the Sudio discount code “musicphotolife15” (code is still valid as at 26 May 2020).

 Unboxing and Design